 - Immediately after inflation, several front air bag system components will be hot.
 Do not touch them; you may severely burn yourself. - No unauthorized changes should be made to any components or wiring of the supplemental air bag system.
 This is to prevent accidental inflation of the supplemental air bag or damage to the supplemental air bag system. - Do not make unauthorized changes to your vehicle's electrical system, suspension system or front end structure.
 This could affect proper operation of the front air bag system. - Tampering with the front air bag system may result in serious personal injury.
-Tampering includes changes to the steering wheel and the instrument panel assembly by placing material over the steering wheel pad and above the instrument panel or by installing additional trim material around the air bag system. - Removing or modifying the front passenger seat may affect the function of the air bag and result in serious personal injury.
+Tampering includes changes to the steering wheel and the instrument panel assembly by placing material over the steering wheel pad and above the instrument panel or by installing additional trim material around the air bag system. - Removing or modifying the front passenger seat may affect the function of the air bag system and result in serious personal injury.

 - Modifying or tampering with the front passenger seat may result in serious personal injury.
 For example, do not change the front seats by placing material on the seat cushion or by installing additional trim material, such as seat covers, on the seat that are not specifically designed to assure proper air bag operation.
 Additionally, do not stow any objects under the front passenger seat or the seat cushion and seatback.
-Such objects may interfere with the proper operation of the occupant detection sensor (weight sensor). - No unauthorized changes should be made to any components or wiring of the seat belt system.
+Such objects may interfere with the proper operation of the occupant classification sensor (weight sensor). - No unauthorized changes should be made to any components or wiring of the seat belt system.
 This may affect the front air bag system.
-Tampering with the seat belt system may result in serious personal injury.

-- Work on and around the front air bag system should be done by a NISSAN dealer.
-Installation of electrical equipment should also be done by a NISSAN dealer.
+Tampering with the seat belt system may result in serious personal injury. - It is recommended that you visit a NISSAN dealer for work on and around the front air bag.
+It is also recommended that you visit a NISSAN dealer for installation of electrical equipment.
 The Supplemental Restraint System (SRS) wiring harnesses should not be modified or disconnected.
 Unauthorized electrical test equipment and probing devices should not be used on the air bag system. - A cracked windshield should be replaced immediately by a qualified repair facility.
 A cracked windshield could affect the function of the supplemental air bag system.

-The SRS wiring harness connectors are vellow and orange for easy identification.
+The SRS wiring harness connectors are yellow and orange for easy identification.

-When selling your vehicle, we request that you inform the buyer about the front air bag system and guide the buyer to the appropriate sections in this Owner's Manual
+When selling your vehicle, we request that you inform the buyer about the front air bag system and guide the buyer to the appropriate sections in this Owner's Manual.

-Front seat-mounted side-impact supplemental air bag and roofmounted curtain side-impact supplemental air bag systems
+Front seat-mounted side-impact supplemental air bag and roofmounted curtain side-impact and rollover supplemental air bag systems

 The side air bags are located in the outside of the seatback of the front seats.
 The curtain air bags are located in the side roof rails.
-All of the information, cautions and warnings in this manual must be followed.
-The side air bags and curtain air bags are designed to inflate in higher severity side collisions, although they may inflate if the forces in another type of collision are similar to those of a higher severity impact.
+All of the information, cautions, and warnings in this manual apply and must be followed.
+The side air bags and curtain air bags are designed to inflate in higher severity side collisions, although they may inflate if the forces in another type of collision are similar to those of a higher severity side impact.
 They are designed to inflate on the side where the vehicle is impacted.
 They may not inflate in certain side collisions.